Jean Philibert Damiron

 Jean-Philibert Damiron (/fr/; 10 January 1794 – 11 January 1862) was a French philosopher.

 Biography

-Damiron was born at Belleville.
-At nineteen he entered the École Normale, where he studied under Eugène Burnouf, Abel-Francois Villemain, and Victor Cousin.
+Damiron was born at Belleville, Paris.
+At nineteen, he entered the École Normale, where he studied under Eugène Burnouf, Abel-Francois Villemain, and Victor Cousin.
 After teaching for several years in provincial towns, he came to Paris, where he lectured on philosophy in various institutions, and finally became professor in the normal school, and titular professor at the Sorbonne.
-In 1824 he joined Paul-François Dubois and Théodore Simon Jouffroy in establishing Le Globe; and he was also a member of the committee of the society which took for its motto Aide-toi, le ciel t'aidera.
-In 1833 he was appointed chevalier of the Legion of Honour, and in 1836 member of the Academy of Moral Sciences.
+In 1824, he joined Paul-François Dubois and Théodore Simon Jouffroy in establishing Le Globe; and he was also a member of the committee of the society which took for its motto Aide-toi, le ciel t'aidera.
+In 1833, he was appointed chevalier of the Legion of Honour, and in 1836 member of the Academy of Moral Sciences.
 Damiron died in Paris.

 Works

 Damiron works are known for his accounts of French philosophers: